ghumakkad/blog/_posts/2017-01-22-devariyatal-chandrashila-trek-log.markdown

   <figcaption></figcaption>
 </figure>

-The trial was so rewarding and beautiful that every now and then, I just couldn’t stop myself from halting and clicking pictures on the way.
+The trail was so rewarding and beautiful that every now and then, I just couldn’t stop myself from halting and clicking pictures on the way.
 We easily reached Rohini Bugyal in 4–5 hours and we decided to halt for the day.
 While roaming around the campsite, we could see that this place had few abandoned huts which were left not more than a month ago.
 There was a small stream of water near the place where we decided to camp.